Jesus Prayer: Levels of the prayer

-In its more advanced use, the monk aims to attain to a sober practice of the Jesus Prayer in the heart free of images.
-It is from this condition, called by John Climacus and Hesychios the "guard of the mind", that the monk is raised by the divine grace to contemplation.

 Variants of repetitive formulas

-A number of different repetitive prayer formulas have been attested in the history of Eastern Orthodox monasticism: the Prayer of St. Ioannikios the Great (754–846): "My hope is the Father, my refuge is the Son, my shelter is the Holy Ghost, O Holy Trinity, Glory unto You," the repetitive use of which is described in his Life; or the more recent practice of Nikolaj Velimirović.
+A number of different repetitive prayer formulas have been attested in the history of Eastern Orthodox monasticism: the Prayer of St. Ioannikios the Great (754–846): "My hope is the Father, my refuge is the Son, my shelter is the Holy Spirit, O Holy Trinity, Glory unto You", the repetitive use of which is described in his Life; or the more recent practice of Nikolaj Velimirović.

 Similarly to the flexibility of the practice of the Jesus Prayer, there is no imposed standardization of its form.
 The prayer can be from as short as "Lord, have mercy" (Kyrie eleison), "Have mercy on me" ("Have mercy upon us"), or even "Jesus", to its longer most common form.
 It can also contain a call to the Theotokos (Virgin Mary), or to the saints.
 The single essential and invariable element is Jesus' name.